Shiriny24/colossus/docs/source/installation.rst

 Installation
 ============

-You can install Colossus either using one of the common python package managers, or by downloading the code directly.
+You can install Colossus either using one of the common python package manager pip, or by downloading the code directly.
 Colossus is compatible with both Python 2.7 and Python 3.x.
-However, the code is developed and mostly tested in Python 3 which is thus the recommended version.
+However, the code is developed and mostly tested in Python 3, which is thus the recommended version.

 .. rubric:: Package installation